ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

         ```

 !!! note "Electrons and Energy Eigenvalues"
     Note that in this calculation we had 8 valence electrons but only 4 energy eigenvalues were calculated.
-This is because we have treated the 8 electrons as 4 doubly occupoed states, and therefore only 4 energy eigenvalues are outputted.
+This is because we have treated the 8 electrons as 4 doubly occupied states, and therefore only 4 energy eigenvalues are outputted.

 !!! example "Task 5 - Alternative Input File"
     Navigate to the directory `01a_methane`.